aembke/fred.rs/docs/README.md

 Documentation
 =============

-Until version 8 most of the documentation for this library has been in the form of rustdocs or example modules.
-This unfortunately also means most of the client implementation lacks any kind of design doc.
-The documents in this folder provide a less formal but more detailed overview of how the library is built.
+The documents in this folder provide a more detailed overview of how the library is built.
 The intended audience is potential contributors, maintainers, or anybody looking to do a deeper technical evaluation.

-The [CONTRIBUTING](../CONTRIBUTING.md) doc also provides a high level overview, but is targeted specifically at users that want to add new commands with as little friction as possible.
+The [CONTRIBUTING](../CONTRIBUTING.md) doc also provides a high level overview, but is written specifically for users that want to add new commands with as little friction as possible.
 These documents provide much more context.

 ## TLDR: